t83714/magda/magda-dap-connector/README.md

 1. Different with Ckan, the search result of Dap doesn't include the data distributions.
 The `getJsonDistributions()` and `requestDistributions()` are also been rewritten to retrieve distributions using the uri specified in dataset.data attribute.
 1. Because of the constrain of interface, `getJsonDistributions()` will use a returned Promise of distribution dataset array from  `requestDistributions()` to create a AsyncPage and return it.
 1. At the callback function of `requestDistributions()`, a few new attributes are added to the returned distribution object, the new object is pushed to an array, and a distribution array for a given dataset is resolved/returned.
+1. Becuase the organization for DAP was fixed, modify `getJsonFirstClassOrganizations()` function and set its return content as fixed CSIRO DAP information.

 ## Modify index.ts
 - Modify [dataset|distribution|organization]AspectBuilders, and add required schema at magda-registry-aspiects directory.